GAS Gang: 2012 crack arrests

+2014 county lines arrests

 On 8 April 2014, over 700 police officers were involved in raids on the homes of gang members across London and the UK.
 Nine raids were conducted in and around Angell Town Estate, with GAS Gang being specifically targeted.
 It was reported GAS had expanded their drug dealing operations across the UK with contacts in Edinburgh, Essex, Bedfordshire, Reading and Bracknell.
 The gang was also linked to money laundering, gun crime, stabbings, and attacks on neighbouring rivals.
 In previous raids, 88 'foot soldiers' involved in peddling drugs for the gang had been arrested.
 Detective Chief Inspector Tim Champion stated:We are targeting this gang because it is one of the most dangerous in London whose members are involved in knife and gun crime.
 We have disrupted their activity and the feedback we are getting is that this has suppressed violence… We have seen a 6.5 per cent reduction in knife crime among the under-25s but this is an ongoing process.